 Call me old fashioned, but I’m a fan of government that works to serve the people that it is elected to serve, in part, by recognizing significant gaps that capitalism has left behind, and at least giving a fighting effort to fill them.

 One of the largest such gaps in our country right now is with lackluster retirement savings and voluntary retirement saving participation rates.
 With defined benefit pensions going extinct in recent decades (just 17% of employees now have access to one), voluntary employer 401Ks have left a big hole in retirement savings.
 29% of all workers and 60% of part-time workers do not have access to any retirement plan through their employers, leaving 55 million Americans without access to an employer-sponsored retirement plan.
 And 29% of those who do have access are not participating.
 As a result, the average retirement savings per American to supplement Social Security is lagging far behind where it needs to be.

 So when news broke last year that state governments were launching solutions to try to help fill the gap in the lack of retirement plans offered by employers, I was pretty excited about what that meant for workers.

-With California, the country’s most populous state, making the leap (joining Oregon and Illinois) with a state-sponsored IRA program called CalSavers on July 1, now I am not so excited.
+With California, the country’s most populous state, making the leap (joining Oregon and Illinois) with a state-sponsored IRA program called CalSavers, now I am not so excited.
 I’ll tell you why.